BxCppDev/Bayeux/README.rst

 - mygsl : C++ wrapper and extensions to the GNU Scientific Library.

+- dpp : A basic data processing pipeline API.

 - geomtools : Generic tools for working with experiment geometries and provide input to simulation tools (i.e. GDML/Geant4).

 - emfield : Electromagnetic field modelling and management.

-- brio  :  A  Boost  over   ROOT  I/O  serialization  system  (extends datatools).

-- dpp : A basic data processing pipeline API.

 - genbb_help : C++ port and  extensions to the Decay0/GENBB program by
    Vladimir Tretyak, for input to simulation applications.